Centre for Cities report: Too many shops in struggling city centres

 A CENTRE for Cities report into the future of Britain’s urban areas has highlighted the issues facing many of our urban areas.
 Retail expert Dr Gordon Fletcher of the University of Salford Business School gives his take on the future of our city centres.

-highlights places such as Blackpool and Wigan as having particularly poor rates of shop vacancies.
+The report highlights places such as Blackpool and Wigan as having particularly poor rates of shop vacancies.

 Dr Fletcher said: "Today's Centre for Cities report provides further evidence that UK high streets require rapid and radical change.
 The report finds an emphasis on retail within "struggling city centres" while a greater mixture of activities are a hallmark the "successful city centres".